Carmen Zolman

 Pro

-Nike Pro defined a generation of performance baselayers — Hypercool, Hyperwarm, and Pro Combat — each engineered through direct partnership with the Nike Sport Research Lab.
-Design decisions were driven by thermal imaging, body scanning, sweat mapping, and impact analysis, translating athlete data into zoned construction: differentiated knit densities for warmth, mesh ventilation for cooling, and Dri-FIT Max positioning calibrated by sport and position.
+As Design Director, I set the creative direction for Nike Pro across multiple seasons — defining material palettes, construction approaches, and the visual identity of a named performance line spanning Hypercool, Hyperwarm, and Pro Combat.
+Every design decision was grounded in direct partnership with the Nike Sport Research Lab: thermal imaging, body scanning, sweat mapping, and impact analysis translated into zoned construction — differentiated knit densities for warmth, mesh ventilation for cooling, and Dri-FIT Max positioning calibrated by sport and position.
 The NFL Points of Impact program mapped collision data by position to inform padding architecture.
 This was design embedded in the research lab — prototypes tested in environmental chambers, validated on thermal manikins, and iterated until the science said they were right.

 Role